Whether you are a kid or an adult, you’ve most likely grown up with these little Hot Wheels cars, and for most of us, these made out childhood better.

 In fact, you can see how the authentic image mentions it all: there’s a 1974 Brazilian Dodge charger.

-Looking at this picture with the real vs replica Hot Wheels image above, you can see how the authentic item’s stating the fact that the 1965 Ford Galaxie in the box is the 10th out of 10th cars in that specific collection.
+The authentic item states the fact that the 1965 Ford Galaxie in the box is the 10th out of 10th cars in that specific collection.

 There are many authentic Hot Wheels cars that have a few mistakes on them, and whether that is the car being scratched, cracked or generally not at the best of its quality, this does happen on the real Hot Wheels products as well.

-This image shows you how an authentic Hot Wheels cars has a crack on the roof – yep, that’s something you’d see on the real products sometimes.
+This image shows you how an authentic Hot Wheels car has a crack on the roof.

 No need to worry if there’s a sticker on the case spelt in Chinese or in any other language – that means that your Hot Wheels packaging is an imported one that comes from outside of the country.